cljoly/oclaunch/README.md

 oclaunch](https://img.shields.io/badge/opam-oclaunch-red.svg)](http://opam.ocaml.org/packages/oclaunch/oclaunch.0.2.2/)
 [![Getting
 help](https://img.shields.io/badge/Get-Help!-orange.svg)](http://www.oclaunch.eu.org/help.html)
-<br/>OcLaunch is a command-line tool to launch successively (each time the
+<p>OcLaunch is a command-line tool to launch successively (each time the
 program is called) commands.
 It is designed to be used with any program, interactive or not.
 Feedback is welcome at contact@oclaunch.eu.org.<br/>
 Detailed presentation at http://ocla.ml.
-Try it, it works automagically!
+Try it, it works automagically!</p>

 See the file [INSTALL.md](INSTALL.md) for building and installation instructions.